Collecting your Data

 Vital records can be a good place to start building your stockpile of information on the person you are looking for.
 Marriage, divorce, birth and death certificates are available from the Vital Statistics Administration.

 Marriage certificates are useful for finding information about a missing spouse.
-Things which you no longer recall such as birth dates or middle names or maiden names.
+They may also help you with information you may no longer recall such as birth dates or middle names or maiden names.
 The marriage certificate will be located in the state in which you were married.

-Divorce records can be useful if you have heard rumors that your separated spouse may have divorced.
+Divorce records can be useful in a variety of situation, including determining if someone is actually divorced.
 You will have to look for the divorce certificate in the state and county where the divorce was filed.

-Birth certificates can be used to locate an individual if you know or have heard that the person you are searching for has had a child.
-If you know where the child may have been born, you may get some clues a parent’s city from information on the certificate.
-Information on the birth certificate can lead to more searchable information such the mother, father, or child of the birth.
+Birth certificates can be used to locate an individual if you know or have heard that the person has had a child.
+If you know where the child may have been born, you may get some clues about the parent from information on the certificate.
+Information on the birth certificate can lead to more searchable information such the mother, father, or child.